-How to Write a Hook by Shocking Your Reader With Surprise
+How to Write a Hook: 6 Tips to Use Narrative Hooks to Surprise Readers

 After using the restroom aboard a trans-Atlantic flight, Jenny takes the wrong seat by mistake and overhears something she never thought she’d hear.

-Write, revise, and craft your hooks for fifteen minutes, then post your work in the comments.
+Write, revise, and craft your hooks for fifteen minutes, then post your work in the Pro Practice Workshop here.
 Be sure to provide feedback for your fellow writers!
+Not a member?

+Come join us here and practice writing hooks and other story skills.,